You love your dog, but that smell coming from his fur? Pee-yew!

 If your dog is guilty of having a stinky, dirty coat, help him come clean with Oxyfresh Pet Shampoo.
 Groomers, vets and pet owners have been using and recommending this dog shampoo for over 20 years.

-Dog shampoos you’ll find in stores often contain parabens.
-These are preservatives linked to skin irritation and allergic reactions.
-Alcohol is another ingredient many store brands have.
+Dog shampoos you’ll find in stores often contain alcohol.
 Alcohol dries out the skin, giving your dog an itchy, irritated coat.
-Many pet shampoos contain pyrethoids, botanical insecticides that are contact poisons and highly toxic.
+Many pet shampoos also contain pyrethoids, botanical insecticides that are contact poisons and highly toxic.

 While many store brand shampoos contain harsh chemicals and perfumes that simply mask odors (and irritate the skin), Oxyfresh Pet Shampoo eliminates odors completely.